 Like Chartwell, Down House owes its fame to one previous occupant: England’s most famous scientist bar Newton, namely Charles Darwin.
 After his marriage to Emma Wedgwood, the great evolutionist needed somewhere to live that would offer a balance of rural tranquillity and nearness to London, then the scientific capital of the world.
 He alighted on Downe, a country parish north-west of Sevenoaks.
 A farmhouse existed at the site of Down House in the C17, but it was rebuilt and expanded around 1780.
 The Darwins weren’t sure when they first viewed it in 1842, but Emma finally fell in love with the views, while Charles liked the number of rooms, the local walks, and the price.
 After making many alterations, they settled there for the rest of their lives.
 Visitors relish seeing the ‘sandwalk’ where Darwin did his thinking, the greenhouse where he did his experiments, and the study where he wrote the earth-shattering ‘Origin of Species’.

 In West Peckham, midway between Maidstone and Sevenoaks, there stands a scheduled monument that is as picturesque as it is historical.
 In 1405, Sir John Culpeper of Oxon Hoath, a knight at the court of King Henry V, had a large L-shaped house built there.
-A gift to the Knights Hospitaller, it was known as a ‘preceptory’, where returning pilgrims were treated to hospitality and funds were raised to pay for crusades.
+A gift to the Knights Hospitaller, it was known as a ‘preceptory’, where returning pilgrims were treated to hospitality, and funds were raised to pay for crusades.
 The Hospitallers held as many as 76 such preceptories in England, but Dukes Place is today a particularly well preserved example.
 The north range, which burnt down in the C15, was rebuilt around 1500.
-After reverting to the Crown upon the dissolution of the Monasteries, it was converted into labourers’ cottages in the C18, and fell into disrepair; but it has been painstakingly restored since WW2.
-Set in five acres and sporting a magnificent Great Hall, it is now a luxurious though very expensive family home.
+After reverting to the Crown upon the Dissolution of the Monasteries, it was converted into labourers’ cottages in the C18, and fell into disrepair; but it has been painstakingly restored since WW2.
+Set in five acres and sporting a magnificent Great Hall, it is now a luxurious though expensive family home.

-It’s no surprise that Eastgate House took the fancy of Charles Dickens, being in his home town of Rochester and possessing a suitably exotic aspect.
-It was built by mayor Sir Peter Buck late in the 16th century, and passed through five generations of descendants.
+It is no surprise that Eastgate House took the fancy of Charles Dickens, being in his home town of Rochester and possessing a suitably exotic aspect.
+It was built by mayor Sir Peter Buck late in the C16, and passed through five generations of descendants.
 In the late C18 it became a school.
 It reverted to being a grand private residence in the 1870s, when a coal merchant bought it; but since 1890 it has been put only to public use.
 It has successively been a hostel for young men, a temperance restaurant, a library and museum celebrating Queen Victoria’s Diamond Jubilee, and a Dickens museum from 1923 to 2004.
 Thanks to a lottery grant, it was re-opened in 2017 as an exhibition centre.
-Dickens used Eastgate as a model for his Westgate in The Pickwick Papers’ (1836), and the chalet in which he wrote several novels at Gads Hill now stands in Eastgate’s garden.
+Dickens used Eastgate as a model for his Westgate in ‘The Pickwick Papers’ (1836), and the chalet in which he wrote several novels at Gads Hill now stands in Eastgate’s garden.

 Located in Sandwich, Eastry Court must be the oldest house you will ever see appearing in estate agents’ listings – although claims that it is over 1,400 years old need to be taken with a pinch of salt.
 It is indeed the site of an early-C7 royal palace belonging to King Aethelberht I and his wife Bertha.
 Legend has it that their great-grandson, Ecgberht, had his two young cousins murdered in order to secure his line’s succession, and gifted the palace to the priory of Christchurch as a penance.
 When Becket fled from Henry II in 1164 on his way to Flanders, he hid at Eastry Court; and Edward III entertained his generals there on his way to invade France in 1341.
-Only traces of that edifice remain, however, the house having benefitted from major C14, C16 and C18 improvements.
+Only traces of that edifice remain, however, the house having benefitted from major C14, C16, and C18 improvements.
 It declined again thereafter, but has been restored since the 1980s and now provides nine-bedroom luxury to its private owners.

 Eastwell Park is a large scenic area west of the Faversham Road out of Ashford, comprising parkland, agriculture, pasture, and a lily-covered lake.
 Sir Thomas Moyle had a manor house built there in the 1540s, which was replaced in the late C18 by the current building in mock Elizabethan style; a Tudor-style wing was added later.
 The grand gatehouse on Sandyhurst Lane, added in 1848 and known locally as Eastwell Towers, is worth seeing in its own right.
 After passing through the hands of two owners who went broke, Eastwell was occupied until 1893 by Prince Alfred, whose mother Queen Victoria visited regularly.
-His brother the Prince of Wales also came, and the future Queen of Romania was born there.
+His brother the Prince of Wales also came, and the future Queen of Roumania was born there.
 All changed after WW1.
-As often happens with unwanted old buildings, a serious fire broke out.
+As often happened with unwanted old buildings, a serious fire broke out.
 The house was fortunately restored to its current state, and now operates as a hotel, complete with Champneys spa, smart restaurant, and golf-course.

 Driving north up Main Road out of Edenbridge takes one past the inconspicuous entrance of what could be just another smart suburban home.
 The clue however lies in the discreet nameplate: Edenbridge House.
 What lies behind the façade is a vast rambling manor in the best English country tradition, complete with picture-book gardens and even an oast.
 The land was originally part of the vast Hever estate, the site long being known as Lyndhurst.
 Until the C20, it was a tenanted farm that changed hands many times.
 It was not until 1934 that the house was sold separately from the farmland, retaining around 15 acres of garden.
 Harold Mosenthal, a South African city trader, created the current zoned garden layout; while a new owner in 1953, Rio Tinto chairman Sir Val Duncan, renamed the property Edenbridge House, adding a water garden and swimming pool.
 Both kept a visitors book that contains famous names.
 The house is still a private residence.

 The house at the top of Star and Garter Hill, west of Egerton, was originally a medieval timber-framed building, but now has a distinctly Georgian look.
-Once called Goodale, it was owned by John Dering of Surrenden, Pluckley.
+Once called Goodale, it was owned by John Dering of Surrenden in Pluckley.
 Generations later, it passed by marriage to the Husseys of Scotney Castle and then, in the C18, to Galfridus Mann of Boughton Place in Boughton Malherbe.
 In 1765, his son Horatio Mann is said to have entertained the Mozart family at the house during their week-long stay at his main residence, Bourne Park near Canterbury.
 A decade afterwards, Mann added a series of large reception rooms to the front of the house, with a scenic view down into the Weald.
 These came in handy two centuries later, the house having passed into the hands of the musical Gipps family in 1952.
 During the biennial Egerton Music Festival, the house and gardens regularly played host to well attended classical concerts.

 Fairlawne is a thousand-acre estate just north of Shipbourne and due east of Ightham Mote.
 The large house of that name was built for Sir Henry Vane the Elder, who like his son of the same name was a significant figure in the Civil War.
 The estate was acquired in 1880 by Edward Cazalet, a Brighton-born industrialist, who on arrival generously built a pub for the village, as well as a church where several Cazalets are now interred.
 One of his grandsons born at Fairlawne was Peter Cazalet, who famously trained racehorses there for the Queen Mother.
 In 1979, after Cazalet’s death, Fairlawne was sold to Saudi Prince Khalid Abdullah, a top racehorse owner.
 Fairlawne became the focus of a legal dispute in 2011, when Kent County Council permitted the Prince to close off an ancient footpath crossing the estate; the decision was reversed on the instructions of the Planning Inspectorate, following protests by villagers.